-- B. Contractor shall submit a marked-up set of drawings indicating any changes made during construction to the Construction Manager. - C. Upon completion, submit to the Construction Manager, a Contractor's Affidavit of Payment of Debts and Claims, and Release of Liens. - D. Refer to General Conditions for additional requirements.
+- B. Contractor shall submit a marked-up set of drawings indicating any changes made during construction to the Construction Manager. - C. Refer to General Conditions for additional requirements.

 A. Recommendations of the Acoustical Materials Association in their latest bulletin shall apply.
 Acoustical materials shall be installed under temperature and humidity conditions closely approximating those which will exist when the building is occupied.
 They should not be installed when buildings are damp and cold or dry and hot.
 Plastering, concrete and flooring shall be completed and then allowed to dry before the installation of acoustical tiles.
 All windows and doors shall be in place and glazed.
 Heating system should be installed and operating where necessary to maintain proper conditions before, during and after the acoustical ceiling installation.
 Concrete should be thoroughly dry.